2026 Marcyliena Morgan Award call for proposals

 4. An estimated timeline for completion of the project.

-Successful applicants for the Award should review Dr. Morgan’s biography listed on our website https://anthropology.sfsu.edu/scholarships-and-awards and will be expected to write a letter of appreciation for the Award and, upon completion, will need to submit a brief final report on how the Award was used.
+Successful applicants for the Marcyliena Morgan Student Award should review Dr. Morgan’s biography listed on our website https://anthropology.sfsu.edu/scholarships-and-awards and will be expected to write a letter of appreciation for the award addressed to the donor, a statement about their academic and professional goals, and, upon completion, will need to submit a brief final report on how the award was used.

 Submit completed applications and any inquiries to anthro@sfsu.edu.